majorsl/weather/README.md

 # weather
 Kludgy weather in html with single image options.

+NOTE: This is now defunct.
+Wunderground has discontinued it's free api.
+If you have your own weather-station, and upload data to them, this may still be useful to display it.
+I have another repository with a Ubersicht widget that also displays weather info and still works using the data from DarkSky, if you're interested.

 This is a project that I started sometime around 2010, a time when I just starting to learn a little shell scripting.
 It started as pure html in an attempt to put a weather widget on a web page.
 It was simple and low-key.

 Over time, I addeed more and more to it.
 It became kludgy, messy and ugly and is probably a good example of feature creep with items bolted on over time.